I thought I could break into this industry on my own. I was right.

 So far I have been most impressed with the value placed on applying Art Direction thinking to digital, and having the opportunity to work with everyone in my class.
 This isn’t a traditional “pair an AD with a CW for a semester” type of program.
 I know coming out of this program will not only allow me to get my foot in the door, but I will also be backed by the reputation of a program that thoroughly prepares their students for their careers.

--Allison Rinaldi, Art Director class of 2018
+-Allison Rinaldi, art director track, class of 2018